LoadRunner Variables

 Note:

-1. lr_eval_string() function always returns string value irrespective of datatype of parameter
+1. lr_eval_string() function always returns string value irrespective of the datatype of the parameter

 3. atoi() function converts any string to an integer.
 Hence I used it in the above example.

-Using above methods you can use the value of LoadRunner and Language-Specific variables in both ways depends on the requirement.
+Using the above methods you can use the value of LoadRunner and Language-Specific variables in both ways depending on the requirement.

 Leave a Comment